Keyboard shortcuts

 schemesemver

-typesfeat, fix, docs, style, refactor, perf, test, chore, ci, build
+typesfeat, fix, docs, style, refactor, perf, test, chore, ci, build, revert

 scopesNone (no scope validation)